Research-as-a-Code/Research_as_a_Code/memories/MILVUS_CONNECTIVITY_ISSUE.md

 **Date**: November 17, 2025
 **Status**: 🔴 Infrastructure Issue - Milvus Not Properly Deployed
-**Impact**: Blocks both UDF and non-UDF RAG queries
+**Impact**: Blocks both UDR and non-UDR RAG queries

 ---

 ## 🎯 Summary

-The UDF feature is **100% functional** (code generation is perfect!), but RAG queries fail because **Milvus is not properly deployed**.
+The UDR feature is **100% functional** (code generation is perfect!), but RAG queries fail because **Milvus is not properly deployed**.
 The current deployment only has Pulsar (the message queue backend) without the actual Milvus database components.

 ---